 Half Staff Notifications

-In coordination with the Presidential proclamation, Governor Ducey has ordered flags at all state buildings be lowered to half-staff immediately until sunset on December 9, 2021 to honor former Senator Bob Dole, who died yesterday at age 98.
+In coordination with the Presidential proclamation, Governor Doug Ducey has ordered flags at all state buildings be lowered to half-staff immediately until sunset on December 9, 2021 to honor former Senator Bob Dole, who died yesterday at age 98.

 We also want to honor and remember the 2,403 service members and civilians who were killed in the attack on Pearl Harbor on Dec.
 7, 1941.
 This year is the 80th anniversary of that infamous day in US History, which is remembered every year on that date, since being designated as National Pearl Harbor Remembrance Day by Congress in 1994.
 Flags fly at half-staff every year on this date to honor the victims.

 Governor Doug Ducey ordered flags at all state buildings be lowered to half-staff from sunrise to sunset tomorrow, December 4, 2021, to honor Tucson sector U.S. Supervisory Border Patrol Agent Martin Barrios, who died in the line of duty on Monday, November 29.

 “The tragic loss of Agent Martin Barrios is felt all across Arizona,” said Governor Ducey.
 “His years of dedicated service in the Navy and as a border patrol agent helped protect our state and nation.
 Agent Barrios’ death is a sobering reminder of the danger law enforcement professionals face every day — and we are grateful for his unwavering bravery.
 Our deepest condolences go to his family, loved ones and colleagues with the Tucson sector border patrol.
 In honor of Agent Barrios’ life, service and bravery, I’ve ordered flags be lowered to half-staff.”